-There was a sharp decline in the number of new listings, while the volume of properties let last month dipped, as reduced supply restricted choice for potential renters, according to the latest data from the Agency Express Property Activity Index.
+There was a significant drop in the number of new rental listings, while the volume of properties let last month also dropped, as reduced supply restricted choice for potential renters, the latest figures from the Agency Express Property Activity Index shows.

-Looking at performance across the UK, just six of the 12 regions recorded by the Property Activity Index reported increases in properties ‘let’, but none recorded increases in new listings ‘to let’.
+Looking at performance across the UK, all 12 regions recorded by the Property Activity Index reported declines in new listings ‘to let’ and only one region reported an increase in properties ‘let’.

-Again, looking back over the index’s historical data we can see that the drop-in activity has resulted in the region’s largest month on month decline for February since our first records.
+Looking back over the index’s historical data we can see that the decline in activity is the region’s largest on record for February.

-Stephen Watson, managing director of Agency Express, said: “The Property Activity Index traditionally reports a slowdown in new listings throughout February for many regions, and it has done so since our first records in 2012.
+Stephen Watson, managing director of Agency Express, commented: “The Property Activity Index historically shows us a slowdown in activity throughout February.

 “This month has remained relatively true to trend but over all we are seeing a slower market compared to 12 months previous.”